 enhancements to area safety and vibrancy

-The $10 million Streetscape and Safety Improvement Program is the largest investment project in CASSD’s history.
+The $10 million Streetscape and Safety Improvement Program is the largest investment project inroad safety which according to expert Colorado Springs car accident lawyers, will help prevent new accidents.
 The project was financed in part by grants and matching funds from: The Commonwealth of Pennsylvania, Commonwealth Financing Authority, PennDOT, the City of Philadelphia, Saint Joseph’s University, Montgomery County, and the City Avenue Special Services District.

 Key enhancements of the three-year revitalization included:

 - Installation of passive pedestrian detection

 - Five-second lead intervals for pedestrians at crosswalks

 - Solar-operated flashing beacons from a Clean Energy Council approved solar retailer

 - Installation of dynamic speed feedback “Speedminder” signs